wafflecomposite/LemnisGateSalvageOps/README.md

 - (Should you change you mind and want to use Steam P2P again, do the same, but copy the `steam_api64.dll` from `DLL_STEAM` folder instead)
 - From `Win64` folder, go to `lan_config\settings`, open the `account_name.txt` and enter the desired nickname
 - Done.
 Continue following the instructions above, starting with `P2P (DEV)` menu option
+- If you copied the game folder to another computer and can't find the lobby, while being sure that it's not a connection problem, having the same ID in "user_steam_id.txt" file might be the cause.
+Make sure to delete that file from the game's folder archive or change any few digits in it on the other's PCs so they differ.
+Check out the issue https://github.com/wafflecomposite/LemnisGateSalvageOps/issues/2 for more info.

 ## Known issues